PinnacleTechnology/EFCore.TimeTraveler/README.md

 ## Background
 EF Core [does not natively support](https://github.com/aspnet/EntityFrameworkCore/issues/4693) querying from the history of temporal tables.
 You may query a single temporal table using [`.FromSqlRaw(...)`](https://docs.microsoft.com/en-us/ef/core/querying/raw-sql) or `.FromSqlInterpolated(...)`.
 Multiple temporal tables can be queried using the same raw SQL functionality with LINQ Join.
 Additionally, the [EfCoreTemporalTable](https://www.nuget.org/packages/EfCoreTemporalTable/) library provides a nice syntax for this functionality.

 However, any related data from `Include(...)` or navigation properties is not able to be queried from temporal history with EF Core.
-In my current project, we are using these features of EF Core to write clear and concise LINQ queries and projections of object graphs for models.
-We now have a requirement
+The problem I am trying to solve is that I have a good amount of LINQ queries and other code written and tested, but now a requirement has come in requiring loading the same set of data at a prior System Time.
+The [Point-in-time analysis (time travel)](https://docs.microsoft.com/en-us/sql/relational-databases/tables/temporal-table-usage-scenarios?view=sql-server-ver15#point-in-time-analysis-time-travel) usage scenario for SQL Server Temporal Tables pretty well described what I am wanting to do.

 ## Prerequisites
 * EF Core 3.1 (Supports .NETStandard 2.0)